Booodaness/Tempus-Spatium/_posts/2021-10-15-tale-two-quantities.md

 Now, have you ever wondered why an atom is so small?
 For example, the hydrogen atom is only about $$1.2 \times 10^{-10} \: \text{m}$$ wide, ignoring the intricacies of quantum mechanics.
 But what if I were to tell you that you've been asking the wrong question?

 The right question is, "why is $$1 \: \text{m}$$ so big relative to a hydrogen atom?", as Leonard Susskind points out in his excellent book, _Quantum Mechanics: The Theoretical Minimum_.
 The answer is that $$1 \: \text{m}$$ is a human-friendly unit, i.e. it is convenient in daily human life; and, it takes billions of billions of atoms to create an organism as complex as a human.
-Not surprisinly, units pertaining to atomic phenomena will seem to be teeny-weeny to us giants, so to speak.
+Not surprisingly, units pertaining to atomic phenomena will seem to be teeny-weeny to us giants, so to speak.

 But nature and physics do not seem to care whether humans are present to observe it, or not.
 From the perspective of the universe, our common units are arbitrary.
 Since the job of a physicist is to describe nature fundamentally, he or she often faces a situation where a more 'natural' system of units is required.
 That is, units that are tied to fundamental things in nature.